lliang9838/Blogging-SPA/notes.md

 ---
 * For authentication and authorization problems, always remember to terminate all chrome instances by for quiting chrome and then start chrome again with `open -a Google\ Chrome --args --disable-web-security --user-data-dir`, and wait until you see the message **open -a Google\ Chrome --args --disable-web-security --user-data-dir** to know that you are in the clear.
+---
+* on refresh data gets lost.
+Need to store data in localstorage or constantly retrieve it from database in order for data to show on the browser.
+The reason why retrieving from database didn't work for edit component is because we accessed a temp variable (which gets lost), we didn't actually make a call to the database, so for the edit component no data actually gets displayed on refresh.
+For the list component, we actually made a call to the database, so we eventually got the data, even though it may seem we didn't get the data at first (bc of asychronicity).
+* on refresh not only does data gets lost, it becomes **null**